rcky844/knowledge-handbook/Chemistry/Microscopic World I/Chemical bonding/Metallic bonds.md

 > **Note**:
 > There are no anions formed in an metallic bond, only cations.

+#### Reactivity of metals
+> **Note**:
+> The information below is mostly exclusive to Group I and Group II metals.

+- **The reactivity of the metals increases down the group.**
+  Since the strength of metallic bond in the metals decreases down the group, the tendency of the metal to lose the outermost shell electrons increases down the group.

+- **The reactivity of the metals decreases from Group I to Group II.**
+  Since the strength of metallic bonds in the metals decreases from Group I to Group II, the tendency of the metal to lose the outermost shell electrons decreases from Group I to Group II.

 #### See also
 - [[Giant metallic structure]]